Prestwick97/AnimalShelter.Solution/AnimalShelter/README.md

 ## Description

 _Using this API, you can create/edit your own animal shelter!
 At the moment, the only species are dogs and cats.
 Feel free to add more!
-You have the ability to edit, create, observe, and delete objects in the databse through this API._
+You have the ability to edit, create, observe, and delete objects in the database through this API._

 ## Specs